 Step 4: Cable Tension

 With the limiting screws set, and new cable installed, it’s time to tension the cable!
 Begin by going up to the shifter.
-There should be a metal or plastic knob (barrel adjuster), This is what tightens or loosens the cable.
+There should be a plastic knob (barrel adjuster).
+This is what adjusts the cables tension.
 It should look something like the picture to the right.
-Twist that clockwise, until it stops.
-Then give it one full turn anti-clockwise.
-Now going back down to the derailleur, there should be a similar looking barrel adjuster.
+Twist that clockwise, until it stops, then one full turn anti-clockwise.
+Now back down at the derailleur, there should be a similar looking adjuster.
 Note: Not all models have a second adjuster.
-If your model has this barrel adjuster, do the same as you did to the shifter.
+If your model has a second barrel adjuster, do the same as to the shifter.

 Now with one hand pull the end of the cable with a reasonable amount of tension (ensuring that the shifter is shifted all the way down), and with the other hand, take the same Allen key you used to loosen the cable.
 While holding the tension on the end of the cable, place the end of the cable back through the bolt and tighten the bolt reasonably tight.
 Pro Tip: Over tightening the bolt can cause the cable to fray.
 Don’t over tighten it, only with a medium amount of force.

 Now with the cable tightened back to the derailleur, begin shifting through the gears.
 If the gears struggle to go up through the range to the bigger chainrings, twist the barrel adjuster at the rear (if applicable) anti-clockwise.
 Pro Tip: Only make small adjustments to the barrel adjuster knob, as it doesn’t take much to start working.Once the derailleur moves smoothly through the gears, take an end cap, and secure it over the end of the cable.
 Now that your gears are looking good, time to do the front gears!